 We Are Here for You

 As the state of Maine starts to gradually open up, Central Maine Healthcare is doubling down on its proactive safety and health measures.
-It may seem paradoxical to keep the very strict protocols—including visitor restrictions, mask requirements for patients and staff and health screening at entries—just when restrictions on businesses are starting to loosen up.
+It may seem paradoxical to keep the very strict protocols—including visitor restrictions, mask requirements for patients and team members and health screening at entries—just when restrictions on businesses are starting to loosen up.

 But we want you to know that we are taking these steps to keep YOU healthy.
 More people in our facilities—and more team members on site to care for them—make safety precautions even more important.
 If you are coming in to a clinic, an outpatient service or for a rescheduled surgery or procedure, you can rest assured that your visit will be safe.